 We then had a music lesson.
 We both ended up learning a few cords.
 The Dulcimers were quite easy to play.
 I might have to invest in one of them – we both enjoyed the moment.

 Next came a couple showing how the “birth” candle was made.
 Next, Explorason is making his future birthday candles on the fire.

-The bees wax was a slow process, but they were very lovely.
+The beeswax was a slow process, but they were very lovely.
 People ask how we have world education.
-While it might be a sunday, this is still educational.
-The home made flavoured licorices were pretty nice to eat as he worked.
+While it might be a Sunday, this is still educational.
+The homemade flavored licorices were pretty nice to eat as he worked.

 Next came the rifle stands and learning American history.
-I realise he probably knows more about North and South American history than he does Australian history at this point in life.
+I realize he probably knows more about North and South American history than he does Australian history at this point in life.

 We then have the drill.
 My son is called up to give the command.
 This is great, until that time when some really silly tourists drive up in a 6 seater golf buggy, right where they have aimed the shots.
 Everything comes to a halt, and a quick discussion takes place.

 Anyway, time for my son to have another go at giving the command.
 “FIRE!”
 His ears are blocked and there is a loud bang.

 He races back to me and our ears are ringing for a long, long time.

 We give them thanks, and really appreciate all they did to allow this display for us.
 We finally leave well after lunch.
 We actually had enjoyed a really good beef stew over mash potato with grated cheddar topping at Fort Zachary Taylor too – gee it was yummy!
 So we drive off, leaving Key West behind us.